satilpereira/next-atomic/README.md

 ## 🚀 Quick Start

+Next atomic works on top of create-next-app, but it comes with presets for typescript, tailwind, and some configurations already made for you.
+You can change it later.
 Install next-atomic globally and create your project:

 ```bash
 npm install -g next-atomic